gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Serves as character development: Noxy is used to being in charge of things
     *   Gather at the cloudherding pen (teens have strict orders to help, not get involved)
     *   See how cloudherding works
+        *   in particular
+            *   Aft has to wait until the first cloud is under him to jump
+            *   "Can take an hour sometimes if they're not in the mood"
-        *   In particular, that cloudherds have to touch clouds to mind-speak with them
+            *   cloudherds have to touch clouds to mind-speak with them
         *   Noxy gets her first twinge
         *   Makes her speak sharply to Rash and Sensy (bossing them around)
     *   Getting under way